 - Filipinos enjoy the Visa-on-Arrival to India but since I would be entering India twice in the duration of my trip, I applied a double entry visa to India in Manila.
-According to Indian Embassy in the Philippines, trourist Visa-on-Arrival shall be allowed for a maximum of two times in a calendar year with a minimum gap of two months between each visit.
+According to Indian Embassy in the Philippines, tourist Visa-on-Arrival shall be allowed for a maximum of two times in a calendar year with a minimum gap of two months between each visit.
 A visa fee of US$ 60/- per passenger or an equivalent amount in Indian Rupees is collected in the Indian Airport.
 Check out http://www.embindia.org.ph/tourist_visa.php for more information.

 - Be aware of the scams in Indian Railway if you will be crossing the border by train and bus.
 Do not entertain those who are saying that the Tourist Information Bureau is close or has moved to a different location.

-- International Tourist Bureau in New Delhi Railway Station is located on the Second Floor (though they call it First Floor) of the building adjoining platform 1, not on the building that one see from the Metro Express Terminal.
+- International Tourist Bureau in New Delhi Railway Station is located on the Second Floor (though they call it First Floor) of the building adjoining platform 1, not on the building that one sees from the Metro Express Terminal.
 It is open everyday.
 8AM to 5PM, Monday to Saturday and 8AM to 2PM on Sunday.

 - Filipinos also enjoy Visa-on-Arrival in Nepal for a fee of 25USD.
 Be sure to have US dollars, they do not accept other currencies.

 - Indigo Air offers real cheap air fares to and from India and Nepal.
 I got my Kathmandu to Delhi ticket for only 69 Singapore Dollars or approximately 2,300 Philippine Pesos.
-They have flights from India to Thailand, Nepal, Oman, United Arab Emirates and Singapore.
-I am hoping that they launch flights to South Africa, Sri Lanka or Maldives soon for I am dying to see these places too

 - If you have remaining Indian Rupees, change it into Nepali Rupees at the border of Nepal, their exchange rate is better.
 In Kathmandu, it is very hard to find money changer that converts Indian to Nepali Rupees.